When to Use a Quit Claim Deed

 As the quit claim deed does not guarantee the status of a property’s title, it is rarely used to administer a sale of property that requires the use of a mortgage.
 Instead, mortgages require the use of a deed of trust that transfers legal title of a property to a trustee that holds it on behalf of the lender until the mortgage is repaid.

 A quit claim deed is most frequently used in the absence of a mortgage.
+Quit claim deed transfers are commonly used to transfer real estate or properties between family members or trusted individuals.
 However, it can be used to secure title to a property when a promissory note is executed between family members or trusted individuals.
+Before completing a quit claim deed transfer, it is important to check for outstanding liens and conduct a title search to uncover any potential issues with the property.
 The quit claim deed simplifies the process of transferring title to a property from one individual to another where there are no requirements for verifying the clarity of the title.

 How to Create a Quit Claim Deed